yast/yast.github.io/doc/code-review.md

 Code Review
 ===========
-First of all, thank you for contributing to Yast!
+First of all, thank you for contributing to YaST!
 Anyway, there are some rules that anyone needs to follow while doing so...

 Every single change in code (including bugfix, new feature, etc.) needs to go